HyperEmbed: Tradeoffs Between Resources and Performance in NLP Tasks with Hyperdimensional Computing enabled Embedding of n-gram Statistics: Empirical evaluation

 In the case of HD vectors, the picture is less coherent.
 For example, there is a group of classifiers (e.g., MLP, SGD, KNN) where $F_1$ scores are well approximated (or even improved) while achieving noticeable computational reductions.
-In the case of Linear SVC, $F_1$ scores are well-preserved and there is $4-6$ times memory reduction but test/train speed-ups are marginal (even slower for training the Chatbot).
-This is because Linear SVC implementation benefits from sparse representations (conventional $n$-gram statistics) while HD vectors in this study are dense.
-Last, for Bernoulli NB and Random Forest $F_1$ scores were not approximated well (cf. $0.93$ vs. $0.82$ for Bernoulli NB in the case of the Chatbot).
-This is likely because both classifiers are relying on local information contained in individual features, which is not the case in HD vectors where information is represented distributively across the whole vector.
-The slow train time of Random Forest is likely because in the absence of well-separable features it tries to construct large trees.
+In the case of LSVC, $F_1$ scores are well-preserved and there is $4-6$ times memory reduction but test/train speed-ups are marginal (even slower for training the Chatbot).
+This is because LSVC implementation benefits from sparse representations (conventional $n$-gram statistics) while HD vectors in this study are dense.
+Last, for BNB and RF $F_1$ scores were not approximated well (cf. $0.93$ vs. $0.82$ for BNB in the case of the Chatbot).
+This is likely because both classifiers are relying on local information contained in individual features, which is not the case in HD vectors where information is represented distributively.
+The slow train time of RF is likely because in the absence of well-separable features it constructs large trees.

-Due to the difference in the implementation (the official implementation of FastText only uses a linear classifier), we were not able to have a proper comparison of computational resources with the FastText.\footnote{We could have implemented the algorithm ourselves but it can be claimed unfair to compare the required memory and time, if we do not use the best practices, which are unknown to us.} However, we obtained the following $F_1$ scores with auto hyperparameter search: $0.91$, $0.97$, $0.76$ for the AskUbuntu, Chatbot, and WebApplication datasets, respectively.
+Due to the difference in the implementation (the official implementation of FastText only uses a linear classifier), we were not able to have a proper comparison of computational resources with the FastText.\footnote{We could have implemented the algorithm ourselves but it can be unfair to compare the resources, if we do not use the best practices unknown to us.} However, we obtained the following $F_1$ scores with auto hyperparameter search: $0.91$, $0.97$, $0.76$ for the AskUbuntu, Chatbot, and WebApplication datasets, respectively.
 These results indicate that for the considered datasets there is no drastic classification performance improvement (even worse for the WebApplication) when using the learned representations of $n$-grams.